5 skills every sustainability manager needs and how to develop them

-From critical thinking to problem-solving, sustainability managers require a broad range of specialist knowledge and skills to solve business sustainability challenges and succeed in a complex landscape.
+From critical thinking to problem-solving, a broad range of specialist knowledge and skills is required to solve business sustainability challenges and succeed in a complex landscape.

-In this blog, we explore five of the most important sustainability skills and reveal how you can develop them through our unique online Masters.
+In this blog, we explore five of the most important sustainability leadership skills and reveal how you can develop them through our unique online Masters/Postgraduate Certificate (PGCert).

 1. Critical thinking